dbcook/openrocket-database/README.md

 This project is aimed at sport rocketry people who use OpenRocket for design and flight simulation.

 This is an enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/).
 This provides a massive number of additional components (nose cones, body tubes, transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.

+I apologize in advance for the geeky way you need to install this.
+It's not very complicated, but there's a bit of command line work.
+You'll need to be able to use a `git` client to grab this repo, and create a soft symlink so that OpenRocket finds the database when it starts up.
+If you want to remove the built-in databases from OpenRocket, you'll need a `zip` tool to remove those .orc files from the OpenRocket jar.
+Detailed instructions are given below.

+I invite contributors to create a packaged installer, especially for Windows.

 ## Version and compatibility

-Current version:  0.9.0.1
+Current version:  0.9.0.2

 OpenRocket compatibility:  tested with OpenRocket 15.03

 ## Release Notes

+0.9.0.2 - 16 Apr 2017
+* Added estes_ps2.orc with nearly all known Pro Series II parts
+* 80% of SEMROC tubes added
+* Added tube data .txt file
+* Many fixes, improvements and additions in loc_precision.orc; it's effectively done
+* Documented procedure for getting correct mass and CG of hollow nose cones
+* Fixed thickness of Estes AR-2050 and AR-2055

 0.9.0.1
 * Publishing what I have to date: Estes and LOC Precision.

+## Reporting Problems

+Please file issues here on GitHub so that they can be tracked and get comments.
+I'm very interested in:

+* Data for missing parts, including source attribution.
+* Parts that insert into OpenRocket with zero mass (indicates a problem in the material definition)

+If you have a large contribution, please fork the repo, make your changes, and submit a pull request.

 ## State of the Project